kmicinski/htltl2mc/README.md

 (this API is module based and includes facilities for chaining together various automata constructions).

+HyperLTL_2 is a syntactic restriction of HyperLTL, which is a logic for stating and verifying security hyperproperties of systems.
+The logic is described in the paper [Temporal Logics for Hyperproperties](http://faculty.cs.gwu.edu/~clarkson/papers/clarkson_hyper_tl.pdf)

 ## Dependencies

 You need an OCaml compiler.
 An easy way to get one is to